Evan-palmtree314/mini-game-collection-Team1/unity-project/mini-game-collection/Game Design Doc (Team 1 - Devcon 2).md

 ## Game Mechanic:
 Our game is an asymmetric bullet hell game.
 Where one player controls a small space ship and the other player controls a big space ship acting as the boss.
 The game controls similarly to other top down space ship games like space invaders.

+## Game Elements
+Player 1:
+	Movement in any direction
+	Ability to slow down movement
+	Shoot bullets

+Player 2 (Boss):
+	Movement left and right
+	Shoot bullets and laser

+## Technical Specs
+Our game uses 2D graphics (provided in the project).
+Is top down and has asymmetric controls.

 ## Objective Statement
 Is it satisfying to dodge the incoming bullets and to take down the boss ship?